-Tips for Building an ADU in Los Angeles
+A Homeowner’s Guide to Planning and Building an ADU in Los Angeles

 Decide Between Detached and Attached ADUs

 On the other hand, a detached ADU provides greater privacy and flexibility in design.
 This can be a perfect solution if you intend to use the ADU as a rental unit or guest house, offering tenants or guests their own separate area.
 While a detached ADU typically involves higher construction costs and more complex permitting requirements, it can significantly increase your property’s value and appeal.
-Ultimately, your choice will depend on your budget, intended use, and how much space and privacy you desire.
+Ultimately, your choice for building an ADU will depend on your budget, intended use, and how much space and privacy you desire.

 Budget Wisely